The Spiral Curriculum: Bruner's Approach to Revisiting and Building Knowledge

 The spiral curriculum model forces teachers to work with their fellow teachers who taught the same group of children in the previous year or who are likely to teach the same group of children in the upcoming years to build a cohesive strategy of teaching.
 For example, Teachers of a class may use a tool like Bloom’s Taxonomy to generate student learning outcomes at a different step of student learning.

 Teachers may create learning outcomes with increasing complexity levels.
 In early classes, a learner may only demonstrate a ‘basic understanding’ of a concept.
-At the second iteration, learners may need to ‘analyze' or 'critique’.
+At the second iteration, learners may need to ‘analyse' or 'critique’.
 In the ultimate iterative revisiting, the learners may ‘create’ something new on basis of previous learning.

 The spiral classroom practice is very common to teach adult learners, where foundational knowledge is gained from freshman courses and the level of complexity increases from there.
-In the final stage of development or revisiting a topic, a learner may create a dissertation or capstone project that demonstrates the most complex form of student learning i.e. developing something new.
+In the final stage of development or revisiting a topic, a learner may create a dissertation or capstone project that demonstrates the most complex form of student learning i.e. Developing something new.

 Spiral curriculum model